2010 United States Senate election in Kentucky

-Bunning's controversies
+Background

-In early 2009, incumbent Republican U.S. Senator Jim Bunning, who won reelection by a surprisingly narrow margin in 2004 said he would need to raise $10 million for his re-election campaign.
-However, National Republican Senatorial Committee chairman John Cornyn pressured Bunning to retire due to concerns that he could lose a re-election bid.
+In early 2009, incumbent Republican U.S. Senator Jim Bunning, who won reelection by a surprisingly narrow margin in 2004, said he would need to raise $10 million for his re-election campaign.
+However, NRSC chairman John Cornyn pressured Bunning to retire due to concerns that he could lose a reelection bid.
 In July 2009, Bunning announced he would not run for re-election.

-In February 2009, Senator Bunning stated that another justice could soon be appointed to the United States Supreme Court because Supreme Court Justice Ruth Bader Ginsburg, who had been diagnosed with pancreatic cancer, would be dead within nine months, creating a significant amount of controversy, which resulted in an apology from Bunning.
-Ginsburg would not die until 2020, outliving Senator Bunning who died in 2017.
+In February 2009, Senator Bunning stated that another justice could soon be appointed to the United States Supreme Court because Associate Justice Ruth Bader Ginsburg, who had been diagnosed with pancreatic cancer, would be dead within nine months, creating a significant amount of controversy, which resulted in an apology from Bunning.
+Ginsburg would not die until 2020—outliving Bunning, who would die in 2017.

 In late May 2009, Bunning called fellow Kentucky Senator and Republican Minority Leader Mitch McConnell a "control freak" and suggested that he did not need McConnell's endorsement.
-He also challenged Lexington Herald Leader editor John Stamper to an arm wrestling match over a question of being "fit to serve."
+He also challenged Lexington Herald-Leader editor John Stamper to an arm wrestling match after Stamper questioned whether Bunning was "fit to serve."

 Additionally, Bunning created further controversy in February 2010 when he objected to a proposal of unanimous consent for an extension of unemployment insurance, COBRA, and other federal programs, citing that this extension was not pay-as-you-go.
 He proposed an amendment which sought to find the funds to pay for the bill from the Stimulus Bill of 2009, and declared that he supported the unemployed, but that a bill such as this only added to the growing deficit and that it should be paid for immediately.
 Senator Bob Corker joined Bunning, while other senators worked to cease his objections.
 When Senator Jeff Merkley urged him to drop his objections to vote on a 30-day extension of benefits, Bunning responded "tough shit."
 Bunning finally agreed to end his objection to the bill in exchange for a vote on his amendment to pay for the package.
 It failed 53–43 on a procedural vote.
 The extension of unemployment benefits then passed by a vote of 78–19.